fightlab/brighton-fgc-api/README.md

 $ cd brighton-fgc-api
 ```

-Install the dependencies (I use yarn, but npm also works):
+Install the dependencies yarn is preferable thanks to the lockfile so you should get the same version i have, but npm should work too:

 ```sh
 $ yarn #if using yarn